sara-nl/spiderdocs/source/Pages/best_practices.rst

 When your application involves several steps connected in a workflow that each need to be submitted as independent tasks, you may consider using :ref:`Snakemake <snakemake-on-spider>`.
 Snakemake is a python-based workflow managment tool for defining, managing and executing workflows with multiple steps and complex dependencies.
 There are possibilities to combine PiCaS and Snakemake to enable workflow automation and run many jobs and subtasks efficiently and fast.
 Please contact our :ref:`our helpdesk <helpdesk>` if you need help with automating your workloads on Spider.

-..
-TODO's:
-..
-Number of files in a single directory: it is highly recommended that you do not exceed more than 100,000 (?) files in a single directory on Spider.
-Large numbers of files can be the source of slow performance for you and others storage volumes in the system.
-To count the number of files, please note that  `ls` can be slow, so we advice you to use an alternative command e.g. find.
-..
-SquashFS: If your application can be run as a Singularity container, another good option is to mount your datasets with SquashFS
-..
-Picas examples: add new content